beyretb/AnimalAI-Olympics/README.md

 to environment.
 For more information on the competition itself, head to the [Competition Website](http://www.animalaiolympics.com/).

-The environment is made of an agent enclosed in a fixed sized arena.
-Objects can spawn in this arena, including positive and negative rewards.
-The **main idea of this environment** is that all tests we will evaluate your agents on can be reproduced using the obejcts provided in the training environment.
-All cognitive skills can be tested using this setup.
-Therefore, the challenge is to **design both a learning environment as well as an learning agent** in order to perform well on the tests.
-You can train several agents in parallel.
+The environment contains an agent enclosed in a fixed sized arena.
+Objects can spawn in this arena, including positive and negative rewards (green, yellow and red spheres).
+All of the hidden tests that will appear in the competition are made using the objects in the training environment.
+We have provided some sample environment configurations that should be useful for training, but part of the challenge will be experimenting and designing new configurations.

-The goal of this first release is to **seek feedback from the community**.
-The final design of the environment itself will be very similar to this one, however we are open to suggestion and especially bugs report!
+The goal of this first release is to **seek feedback from the community** as well as to provide the environment for research prior to the launch of the competition itself.
+The competition version of the environment will be similar to this one, however we are open to suggestion (for minor changes) and especially bugs report!
 Head over the the [issues page](https://github.com/beyretb/AnimalAI/issues) and open a ticket using the `suggestion` or `bug` labels respectively.

 To get started install the requirements below, and then follow the [Quick Start Guide](documentation/quickstart.md).